 Using the Knob [C], you can select a Voice one by one in the current Memory, likewise for normal Voice selection.
 Turning the knob clockwise jumps to the next Voice number.
 Turning the knob anti-clockwise jumps to the previous Voice number.
-If the Voice within the selected Category cannot be found within the current Voice Memory, [-----] is displayed in the LCD and you will not be able to use Knob [2].
+Voice Mode within the current Voice Memory, [-----] is displayed in the LCD and you will not be able to use Knob [2].
 Press the [ENTER] key to start searching in the next Memory.